Grimscythe1983/chwin/README.md

 `sudo apt-get install wmctrl python3 gtk3`

-For arch linux and similar type:
+For arch linux and similar:

 `sudo pacman -S wmctrl python3 gtk3`

-Any other distro should also have wmctrl python3 gtk3 in their availability, just user your package manager.
+Any other distro should also have wmctrl python3 gtk3 in their repositories, just use your default package manager.

 #### Installation:

-chwin-standard is a low resource version (recommended). chwin-run-in-background is slightly more demanding on the resources (only a few megs), but it is also much faster.
+chwin-standard is a low resource version (recommended). chwin-run-in-background is slightly more demanding on the resources (only a few megs), but it is also much faster as it runs in the background.

-Copy all the files from either the source/chwin-standard or source/chwin-run-in-background to your ~/bin (/home/your-username/bin) directory and just in case make sure that chwim is executable by running: `chmod +x chwin` from your terminal.
+Copy all the files from either the source/chwin-standard or source/chwin-run-in-background to your ~/bin (/home/your-username/bin/ or /usr/bin/) directory.
+Just in case make sure that chwim is executable by running: `chmod +x chwin` from your terminal.
 Now you can bind `chwin` to any shortcut, or run it from wherever you want.

 #### Configuration: